-While there are definitely students with natural logic skills, the unfortunate majority of us don’t possess these skills.
-But luckily, we can cultivate and develop our skills in logic.
+While there are definitely students with natural logic skills, the majority of us don’t possess these skills.
+But luckily, we can cultivate and develop our skills in logic with some practice.
 Doing so can dramatically improve your performance in the Logical Reasoning sections.

-Each individual set is a fictional scenario involving the ordering or grouping of items.
+Each individual set presents a fictional scenario that involves the ordering or grouping of items.
 A set of conditions determines the rules that govern this “game.”
 For example, test-takers could be asked to create a business’s work schedule based on when employees can or cannot work on each day of the week.

 Again, some students are naturally good at this section, but the vast majority are not.
-With the right LSAT prep course, though, Analytical Reasoning is the section that most students see the fastest and most dramatic improvement in, though.
+With the right LSAT prep course, though, Analytical Reasoning is the section that most students see a fast and dramatic improvement in the AR section.
 So, don’t let an initial poor performance worry you.

-Reading Comprehension (RC) is the longest section on the test.
+Reading Comprehension (RC) is the longest section on the LSAT.
 It is also the most similar to the material you may have seen on other standardized tests.

-This section comprises 4 passages of text with accompanying questions.
+This section tests your reading comprehension through four passages of text with accompanying questions.
 The text will cover topics ranging from natural sciences to law and humanities.
-Some students may find the material quite interesting, but most view it as extremely boring.
+Some students may find the material quite interesting, but most will view it as extremely boring.

 The key to this section is being able to read quickly and efficiently while gathering the necessary information for the following questions.
-While that may seem simple enough, the Reading Comprehension section is different from the critical reading sections that appear on the ACT or SAT in that the passages are typically making an argument.
+While that may seem simple enough, the Reading Comprehension section is different from the critical reading sections that appear on the ACT or SAT because the LSAT passages are typically making an argument.